 After a quick lunch, we’ll take the short drive to the Bloukrans Bridge over the Storm’s River Gorge.
 Here we’ll find the Bloukrans Bungee Jump, rated as the world’s highest commercial jump.
 Adrenaline is sure to flow freely during the day, as willing participants in this optional activity take the plunge off the 709-ft-high bridge.
 For those not keen to partake, observing the jumpers is bound to be almost as much fun!

 We’ll head back to Knysna for a short break before boarding our sundowner cruise on the Knysna Lagoon, an ideal way to balance out the thrilling day.
 The evening is at our leisure, and guests may choose from a number of restaurants within the Knysna Quays / Waterfront precinct.

 Days 8-11: Safari on foot and on wheels

 Leaving Knysna after an early breakfast, we’ll continue along the Garden Route to Shamwari Game Reserve, not far from Port Elizabeth.
 We’ll aim to arrive at Eagle’s Crag Lodge in time for lunch.
-After settling in and having a detailed briefing by our guide, we will embark on our first afternoon activity: a safari stroll or drive.
+After settling in and having a detailed briefing by our guide, we will embark on our first-afternoon activity: a safari stroll or drive.
 We will stop for traditional sundowner drinks in the bush and really take in the sunset.
 This is one of the loveliest times of day to experience the African bush!
-We will return to the Eagle’s Crag Lodge which feature luxurious rooms and amenities in a beautiful setting.
+We will return to the Eagle’s Crag Lodge which features luxurious rooms and amenities in a beautiful setting.